BTC – Phase 1 – Lesson 3

 So if our personal faith alone could grant a nature change from flesh-motivated to spiritual, then we would not need the perspective or power of the Spirit in this growth process; for that matter the Cross, Resurrection, and Ascension would have been unnecessary.

 Thus, no matter where we are in our understanding of the process of Spiritual growth, we can likely agree that the Spirit is that which gives our soul a “point of reference” by which we can become spiritual beings, since everything reproduces after its own kind.
-(See Genesis 1)
+(See Genesis 1 KJV.)

-So, based on “everything being created after its own kind,” we can safely assume that it takes the Spirit itself, as well as ongoing exposure or relationship with the Holy Spirit, to help us become spiritual (or spiritual in nature); and since the “flesh nature” is restricted in ability to the realm of the flesh; “That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.” – John 3: 6 (KJV)
+So, based on “everything being created after its own kind,” we can safely assume that it takes the Spirit itself, as well as ongoing exposure or relationship with the Holy Spirit, to help us become spiritual or spiritual in nature, especially knowing that the “flesh nature” is restricted in ability to the realm of the flesh; “That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.” – John 3: 6 (KJV)

 Why is this even important?
 Well, to begin with, this is not the only place in Scripture (KJV) where Paul suggests to the Body that there are those of us who still struggle with resisting the urge to run back to habits of the flesh-nature when confronted with a difficult person or challenging situation.
 He reminds us of this issue throughout his letters at various points.

 For instance, in 1 Corinthians 3:3 (KJV) we see – “For ye are yet carnal,” suggesting that some of us still try and use the ways of the “old-man” in spite of having the Seed of the Spirit.
-Habits of: rage (temper fits), gossip, slander, manipulation, passive aggressive behaviors, pride, religious conceit or religious effete-ism, etc., are hard patterns to break.
+Habits of: rage (temper fits), gossip, slander, manipulation, passive aggressive behaviors, pride, religious conceit, or religious effete-ism, etc., are hard patterns to break.
 If such knee-jerk behaviors have helped us maintain control in the past, it can be difficult to put these “toys of a child” away, in favor of spiritually mature responses to life’s events.
+(See 1 Corinthians 13:11 KJV.)

 Though we are “considered” dead to the old or “imputed” dead to the old when we come to the Cross, we still must learn how to walk in this new identity.
 So, as we continue on through life, even if we are “Spirit-filled,” we will be confronted daily with the choice to “react” through one of the ways/wiles of the old-nature or to deny the urges of this “self-nature” in favor of using the Armor of God (Ephesians 6:11-18 KJV).